reTHINK-project/dev-runtime-core/docs/evaluation/readme.md

 #### Non-Functional Metrics

-For the Core runtime, the execution time is the only non-functional metric used.
+For the Core runtime and the Browser Runtime, the execution time is the only non-functional metric used.
 For the NodeJS runtime, since it can be used in a server, additional non-functional metrics are defined:

 **Deployment Performance**